XunhaoLai/ring-sliding-window-attention/README.md

 ## Usage

+In ring sliding window attention, the query, key, and value tensors are split into cp_size chunks.
+Each chunk `i` is then placed on its corresponding rank `i` within the context parallel group.
+For simplicity, we'll use a random tensor in this example.

 ### Non-Varlen Example

 The input query, key, and value tensors should be chunked and scattered to each rank.
-Here, we use a random tensor as an example.

 ```python
 import torch